 In 1978 Pennycook became Assistant Professor of Music Composition at Queen's University in Kingston, Ontario with a cross-appointment in the Department of Computing and Information Science.
 In 1987 he accepted the position of Associate Professor of Music at McGill University in Montreal where he developed the Music, Media and Technology degree programmes.
 He received numerous grants during this period for innovative research in new media including The Music Library of The Future project which was one of the first to utilize the WWW for audio and MIDI data.
 He was the recipient of numerous commissions for his interactive compositions from the Canada Council for the Arts, the Ontario Arts Council and from Quebec organizations and these works have been performed internationally.
 In 1997 Pennycook was appointed the first Vice-Principal of Information Systems and Technology for McGill.

-Pennycook relocated to Austin, Texas in 2002 and is now Professor of Music at The Butler School of Music at The University of Texas at Austin where he also chairs the Digital Arts and Media Bridging Disciplines Program.
+Pennycook relocated to Austin, Texas in 2002 and and became a professor of music (composition) in the The Butler School of Music and in the Dept. Radio-TV-Film at The University of Texas at Austin where he also chairs the Digital Arts and Media Bridging Disciplines Program.
 At UT Austin he has developed new courses in digital media and developed a studio and graduate program in film and media composition.
 In 2014 he was appointed Director of Digital Arts for the College and Fine Arts and Director of the Center for Arts and Entertainment Technologies.

 University of Texas at Austin